makmn1/material-design-token-gen/README.md

-Generate Material-style tokens (color, elevation, motion, shape, typography, state) as an object.
+Generate [Material Design tokens](https://m3.material.io/foundations/design-tokens/overview) (color, elevation, motion, shape, typography, state, component tokens) as either a JavaScript object or CSS files for use in your application.

 There's currently no official or community-maintained way to get all the current Material Design 3 baseline and expressive tokens.
 This package aims to fill that gap.
 You can use its CLI for one-time style generation